Detox/core/readme.md

 ### Robustness
 Code and its dependencies are fragile right not.
 Partially robustness is responsibility of the higher level consumer (for instance, there is no confirmation that data were received).

-Robustness is not yet implemented yet.
+Robustness is not yet implemented yet (DHT implementation will be rewritten).

 ### Scalability
 Scalability is based on scalability of DHT implementation (currently [WebTorrent DHT](https://github.com/nazar-pc/webtorrent-dht), which is functionally identical to BitTorrent DHT).

-Should be scalable already (WARNING: not proven yet, large-scale testing is needed).
+Should be scalable already (WARNING: not proven yet, large-scale testing is needed, DHT implementation will be rewritten).

 ## Major open issues
 Major open issues in the order from more important to less important (the order is not strict):